Cime de la Bonette

 The Cime de la Bonette is a totally unique climb.
 It is long, high, very remote and has unpredictable weather.
 It is the highest "route" or through road in the Alps, but it is so much more.
 Together with the Colle del Nivolet, the Cime de la Bonette is in the league of most awesome roads ever.

-The Cime de la Bonette is a curious appendage to the Col de la Bonette, which has a pass height of 2,715 m.
-The Col de l’Iseran was paved in the 1930s and assumed the title of the highest paved pass road, the locals were unwilling to be upstaged though.
-Between 1960 and 1961 they built the Cime loop road, climbing to just over 2,800 m, in order to claim the title of the highest paved road and to enhance its prestige.
-That distinction was later taken in 1982 by Austria’s Ötztaler Gletscherstrasse.
-However, as that road is a dead end, each can legitimately claim a different “highest” accolade.
-The Col de l’Iseran is the highest pass road at 2,770 m, the Cime de la Bonette is the highest through road at 2,802 m, and the Ötztaler Gletscherstrasse is the highest paved road in the Alps at 2,830 m.
+The Cime de la Bonette is a curious extension of the Col de la Bonette, which itself reaches a pass height of 2,715 m.
+When the Col de l’Iseran was paved in the 1930s, it claimed the title of the highest paved pass road.
+Not to be outdone, local authorities constructed the loop road around the Cime de la Bonette between 1960 and 1961, climbing to just over 2,800 m in order to claim the distinction of the highest paved road and to enhance the area’s prestige.
+That title was later taken in 1982 by Austria’s Ötztaler Gletscherstrasse.
+However, as that road is a dead end, each can legitimately claim a different “highest” accolade: the Col de l’Iseran remains the highest paved pass road at 2,770 m, the Cime de la Bonette is the highest through road at 2,802 m, and the Ötztaler Gletscherstrasse is the highest paved road in the Alps at 2,830 m.
 Something for everyone.

-Reducing the Cime de la Bonette to a contest of “highest” would not do it justice.
-This is a road that ventures deep into the mountains and far from civilisation.
-At altitude, the character of the landscape changes and above 2,000 m it becomes increasingly rocky and desolate.
-The Caserne de Restefond stands as a human outpost long since reclaimed by the elements.
-It is also a reminder that this road was built by the military, and it shows, as it connects to virtually nowhere.
-While the Ubaye valley is busy, the Tinee valley is a sleepy backwater and it is hard to see that without the military, there would have been a need to build such a high altitude pass especially as the weather conditions here can be unforgiving.
+Reducing the Cime de la Bonette to a simple contest of “highest” does not do it justice.
+This is a road that ventures deep into the mountains, far removed from civilisation.
+At higher altitude, the landscape becomes increasingly stark; above 2,000 m it turns rocky and desolate.
+The Caserne de Restefond stands as a solitary human outpost, long since reclaimed by the elements.
+It is also a reminder that this road was built for military purposes—something that becomes evident as it leads to virtually nowhere.
+While the Ubaye Valley can be lively, the Tinée Valley feels quiet and remote, and it is hard to imagine that, without military needs, such a high-altitude road would ever have been constructed, particularly given the often harsh weather conditions.

 There are three distinct sections to this ride: